-My wife was offered an office job working long hours six days a week that paid a salary of Bt12,000.
+My wife, who has a degree and a teaching certificate, was offered an office job working long hours six days a week that paid a salary of Bt12,000.
+She now teaches and her salary is Bt15,000 a month.
 Salaries in Thailand are extremely low.

 However, there is one career opportunity that goes completely against the grain in terms of salary.
 It doesn't require any academic qualifications and it is open to any girl who is young, pretty, and shapely.
-Furthermore, owing to preferences of skin colour in Thailand, it helps if the girl is fair-skinned.
+Because of skin colour preferences in Thailand, it also helps if the girl is fair-skinned.

 Job advertisement for commercial sex workers

-The location is in English.
+The name of the establishment is written in English.
 Underneath, it says they are accepting job applications for staff, and underneath that three positions are listed.

 Position two is a sales job and there are no gender or age restrictions.
 There is a monthly salary, commission and a bonus.